Instructional Methods

 In providing sexual health education online, many in-classroom best practices should be considered along with a few additions:

-5. Moderate online discussions among students: Ensure that the online space is free from harassment and bullying.
+- Moderate online discussions among students: Ensure that the online space is free from harassment and bullying.
 Examples of online harassment include using the online space to spread rumors or make fun of someone, sending threatening or abusive messages.
-Respond immediately to disrespectful chat, if unable to respond or the chat escalates, know how to turn off the chat function.
+Respond immediately to disrespectful chat.
+If you are unable to respond or the chat escalates, know how to turn off the chat function.

 Safety Tips for Online Learning: